DevScope/sql-powershell-modules/README.md

 A collection of powerfull but simple powershell cmdlets for working with SQL databases.

 # SQLHelper.psm1
-A single lightweight powershell module with cmdlets to query over SQL/OLEDB/ODBC/... databases.
+A single lightweight powershell module with cmdlets to query/update databases with any .net provider: SQL/OLEDB/ODBC/...

 Examples of usage: